nexusformat/definitions/manual/source/classes/contributed_definitions/apm-structure.rst

 automated provenance tracking which happens silently in the background.

 Base classes have been defined to group common pieces of information for each tool of the toolbox.
-These base classes are:

-    :ref:`NXapm_paraprobe_tool_config`:
-        Common parts of configuration settings useful for several tools of the paraprobe-toolbox.
+For each tool we define a pair of base classes.
+One for the configuration (input) side and one for the results (output) side:

-    :ref:`NXapm_paraprobe_tool_results`:
+    :ref:`NXapm_paraprobe_tool_config`, :ref:`NXapm_paraprobe_tool_results`:
-        Common parts of results useful for several tools of the paraprobe-toolbox.
+     Common parts of configuration settings and results respectively useful for several tools of the paraprobe-toolbox.

 .. _ApmParaprobeAppDef: